pdav5883/bracket-revival/README.md

 - Refactor js into shared utils
 - Error handling
 	- Admin auth failure
+- Test page to play smaller version to understand rules
+- Button on picks page to see previous bracket
+- Next round buttons anchored to top of screen
 - Team logos
 - picks query params only works if you use cid=compname rather than cid=cid since it looks into index file
 - webpack into production